cnadler86/micropython-camera-API/README.md

 ```

 See autocompletions in Thonny in order to see the list of methods.
-If you want more insides in the methods and what they actually do, you can find a very good documentation [here](https://docs.circuitpython.org/en/latest/shared-bindings/espcamera/index.html).
+If you want more insights in the methods and what they actually do, you can find a very good documentation [here](https://docs.circuitpython.org/en/latest/shared-bindings/espcamera/index.html).
 Note that each method requires a "get_" or "set_" prefix, depending on the desired action.

+Take also a look in the examples folder.

 To get the version of the camera driver used: